Phylum: Charophyta Family: Desmidiaceae

 Staurastrum vestitum J. Ralfs 1848

 Found in slightly acidic habitats such as in the plankton of lochs, especially at altitude.
-It has also been found in moorland pools with Sphagnum.
-In such habitats it’s not uncommon in the Outer Hebrides.
+It’s infrequently recorded in the Outer Hebrides.

 References: